 In addition to over twenty features and TV series, Mark has made short films, web series, music videos, and commercials, as well as the PBS documentary Chavez Ravine, which won the IDA Award and was short-listed for an Academy Award in 2005.

 Prior to this, Mark started a software company at age 17, launching him on a successful career designing and programming computer games in San Francisco, where he received a patent for a CGI process combining filmed live action with computer animation.

 Mark graduated summa cum laude from Columbia University with a degree in literature & writing.
-He is a member of both the Producers Guild of America and the Directors Guild of America, and is represented by Devin Mann, Jasan Pagni, Mira Yong, and Holly Jeter at William Morris Endeavor.
+He is a member of both the Producers Guild of America and the Directors Guild of America, and is represented by Jasan Pagni at William Morris Endeavor Entertainment.